← Back to home

 Is CogniZenKids worth it vs ABCmouse?

 They're built for different jobs.
 ABCmouse is worth it for ages 2-6 academic foundations — reading, math, science — with huge content volume.
 CogniZenKids is worth it for ages 6-12 when you want skills schools rarely teach: emotional intelligence, money habits, AI literacy, and critical thinking through story-driven lessons.
-At
+At $39/year, CogniZenKids is also slightly cheaper than ABCmouse's $45/year annual plan.

 What age is each app for?